...

 The situation is even worse in the UEFA Champions League.
 The first shootout in the final occurred in 1984 when Liverpool outlasted Roma.
 Since then, of the 13 finals to go into extra time, 11 have ended without a single goal during the added 30 minutes.
 Only 4 goals have been scored in the 390 minutes of extra time played.
 That’s just a single goal for every 98 minutes of football!
 And incredibly, 3 of those 4 goals transpired during Real Madrid’s win over Atlético in 2014.

 The decision to ditch extra time is not without controversy.
 The Copa America 2024 quarter-final between Uruguay and Brazil was contentious because Marcelo Bielsa’s side was reduced to 10 men after Nahitan Nández was sent off in the 74th minute.
 Uruguay managed to hold out for a 1-1 draw before booking their place in the semi-finals with a 4-2 shootout victory.
-Of course, if ADG instead of penalties had ensued, a Brazilian attacker would go one-on-one against the Uruguayan goalkeeper.
+Of course, if ADG instead of penalties had ensued, a Brazilian attacker would go 1v1 against the Uruguayan goalkeeper.

 “When we were one man down, we decided to dedicate ourselves to defend in our half,” Bielsa said after the game.
 But is often the case when teams play for penalties, the game devolved into blatant time-wasting and brawling.